 - Drain Outside Pipes – Shut off the water valves to any pipes that lead outside to external faucets.
 Proceed by going outside and opening up the faucets to let any remaining water drip out until there is nothing left inside.
-Afterward, close the faucets and cover them with insulated covers and bibs.
+Afterward, leave the faucets open and cover them with insulated covers.

-- Wrap It Up – If there is any plumbing pipe that is exposed in a space in your home that is not heated, wrap it in insulation.
-Common areas include the basement, garage, crawl space, and attic.
+- Wrap It Up – If there are any plumbing pipes that are exposed in spaces that aren't heated, wrap them in insulation.
+Common areas include basements, garages, crawl spaces, and attics.
 Place the foam insulation over the exposed piping and wrap it tightly in duct tape for a secure fit.

-- Doors Wide Open – It is possible for pipes inside of your home to burst.
-On nights where the temperatures are in the single digits, open all of the sink cabinets in your bathrooms and kitchen.
+- Doors Wide Open – It's possible for pipes inside of your home to burst.
+On nights where the temperatures are below freezing (under 32 degrees Fahrenheit), open all of the sink cabinets in your bathrooms and kitchen.
 This will allow the heat from your home to warm the pipes underneath the sink.
 Before you go to bed, open each sink cabinet for the night.

 - Shut It Down – When you plan to leave your home for a few days in the winter, it might be wise to shut your water off completely.
 Rather than coming home to a burst pipe, simply keep the water out of the pipes.
 Head to the main shutoff valve, switch it off, and run a few of the fixtures to remove any excess water.